e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-05-system-evolution.md

 [cc-by-nc-2.0]: https://creativecommons.org/licenses/by-nc/2.0/
 </div>

-**TL;DR:** schema evolution in eventsourcing systems is much more convoluted than in _state-sourcing_. _Before_ making a decision to go with eventsourcing vs. _state-sourcing_, familiarize yourself (and the team) with the implications - it might influence the decision heavily.
+**TL;DR:** schema evolution in eventsourcing systems is much more convoluted than in state-sourcing. _Before_ making a decision to go with eventsourcing vs. state-sourcing, familiarize yourself (and the team) with the implications - it might influence the decision heavily.

-Schema evolution is relatively trivial in a classical _state-sourced_ system.
+Schema evolution is relatively trivial in a classical state-sourced system.
 When persisted data changes its structure, the solution is to write and run a schema migration script.
 The script might be a bunch of instructions in a fancy DSL, literally a python/go/ruby/JS/etc. script to read-update-save DB records in a loop or just a SQL command to execute.
 Many languages, frameworks, and 3rd party libraries exist to support that[^1].